Sugar and Spice

 Then in a flash he got up, re-zipped, buttoned, and put his t-shirt back on.

 “Would you prefer that I was?”
-Madeline responded breathlessly as she rested her forearm on her forehead, closing her eyes in an attempt to calm down.
+Madeline breathlessly responded as she rested her arm across her forehead, closing her eyes in an attempt to calm down.
 “Then I wouldn’t be nearly as tasty, would I?”

 “Point taken,” Levi responded, still smiling.

-Going to the small suitcase, he began to retrieve a small hard-shell case that looked a lot like a gentleman’s shaving kit, only inside were sharp metal utensils, some powder, a couple of tiny glass bottles with eyedropper caps, and some sort of roll of tape.
-As he laid it all out on the dresser top, he went back into the suitcase and removed a pair of black pants and a matching black shirt, both sewn of extremely thin fabric compared to what he was currently wearing.
+Going to the small suitcase, he began to retrieve a small hard-shell case that looked a lot like a gentleman’s shaving kit, only inside were sharp metal utensils, some powder, a couple of tiny glass bottles with eyedropper caps, and a roll of tape.
+As he laid it all out on the dresser top, he went back into the suitcase and removed a pair of black pants and a matching black shirt, both sewn of extremely thin fabric.

 “I’ll wait for you,” Madeline said, still not looking up at him while trying to block everything that had just happened out of her mind.